ArpitxGit/SBT-KYC-Auth/README.md

 ## Future Perspective:
 Apply ZK so that an entity can be proven without revealing which entity the proof refers to using Merkle Proof.
-Making it ZK KYC Authentication.
+Making it ZK KYC Authentication using [Zero-Knowledge KYC Certificates](https://github.com/ethereum/EIPs/pull/5851/files)

 # Open for discussion.